Abhisooraj/Credit-fraud-detection-system/README.md

 Architecture of Credit card fraud detection System: </b>

-For building the model of this problem tha most important issue is that the dataset have class imbalance issues.
+For building the model of this problem the most important issue is that the dataset has class imbalance issues.
 <br/> After handling this class imbalance issues, this system will identify fraud and benign transactions in all the card transactions.
-This system will built using Machine Learning classifiers and various class Imbalance techniques.
+This system will be built using Machine Learning classifiers and various class Imbalance techniques.

 <h3> Block-Diagram of Classification based Credit card fraud detection System </h4>